Welcome to CADS -

 If you would like to offer a donation, please use the button here:

-Congratulations to this year's winner of our Fred Sillence Award - Claire Hogan
+Congratulations to this year's winner of our Fred Sillence Award - Zoe Nesteriuc - and of our Lizzie Houghton Award - Alex Tanton

 For more information, or to enquire about joining CADS, please use the contact page.
 And remember - you can check out our Facebook page for more updates and information.